knative/docs/docs/help/contributor/style-guide/style-and-formatting.md

 ## Use sentence case for titles and headings

 > Use sentence case for all titles and headings.
-Only capitalize the first word of the heading unless it is a proper noun or an acronym.
+Only capitalize the first word of the heading, proper nouns, and acronyms.

 |:white_check_mark: Correct                  |:no_entry: Incorrect
 |--------------------|-----